ChauhanSRishabh/Data-Structures/README.md

 For a **directed graph** with 4 vertices, we can have 3 directed edges from each vertex.
 Total edges = 4*3 = 12.
 Hence for n vertices, maximum number of edges would be **n(n-1)**

 For an **undirected graph**, we can only have one edge between 2 vertices as opposed to the 2 for directed.
-Hence maximum number of edges would be of maximum for directed, i.e., **n(n-1)/2**
+Hence maximum number of edges would be half of maximum for directed, i.e., **n(n-1)/2**

 <img width="1408" alt="Screenshot 2022-08-01 at 11 38 38 AM" src="https://user-images.githubusercontent.com/15028913/182083044-324d6cd3-ebba-46d1-bc86-7959a1a82be5.png">